nevenjovanovic/nevenjovanovic.github.io/_posts/2017-07-19-lemmatize-neolatin-lemlat.markdown

 # Unknown to LEMLAT, how about others?

 There remain, however, seven Latin word forms which I would expect to have beeen lemmatized: *gratitudinis, memoriter, nescierit, nosse, norunt, quamobrem, quotannis*.

 All of them except for *gratitudo* are lemmatized correctly by the CLTK LemmaReplacer lemmatizer (invoked in a Python script with `from cltk.stem.lemma import LemmaReplacer`).

 [Whitaker's Words Online](http://latin.ucant.org/) lemmatizes them all (*gratitudo* as well!) and provides correct information on their part of speech features.

 [Collatinus (web)](http://outils.biblissima.fr/fr/collatinus-web/) cannot lemmatize *gratitudinis, memoriter*, and *norunt*.

-[PREPRO](https://prepro.hucompute.org/) lemmatizes correctly only *memoriter* and *quotannis*, provides wrong part of speech information for *quamobrem*, and fails on other forms (perhaps it expects to be given a sentence?
-Also, the large lexicon compiled from various sources, accessible at [collex.hucompute.org](http://collex.hucompute.org/), seems to be much better place to start lemmatizing -- if only I knew how to batch query it).
+[PREPRO](https://prepro.hucompute.org/) lemmatizes correctly only *memoriter* and *quotannis*, provides wrong part of speech information for *quamobrem*, and fails on other forms (perhaps it expects to be given a sentence?); actually, the large lexicon compiled by the PREPRO team from various sources, accessible at [collex.hucompute.org](http://collex.hucompute.org/), seems to be much better place to start lemmatizing -- if only I knew how to batch query it.

 Perseus's Morpheus, accessible as a web service through requests such as `http://morph.perseids.org/analysis/word?lang=lat&engine=morpheuslat&word=memoriter`, does not recognize *gratitudo*, similarly to the CLTK lemmatizer, but lemmatizes correctly everything else.

 So, the top list of lemmatizers for words unknown to LEMLAT from the Nicholas of Modruš's speech for Riario: